ELE495-2324Summer/capstoneproject-tripod-grup-6/README.md

 ## Features
 List the key features and functionalities of the project.
 - Hardware: The hardware components used (should be listed with links)
+- Applications
   - Operating System and packages
+  - Python 3.x
+  - JetBot SDK
+  - OpenCV
+  - Flask
-- Applications
+  - Torch
 - Services
+  -Android Mobile App

 ## Installation
 Describe the steps required to install and set up the project.
 Include any prerequisites, dependencies, and commands needed to get the project running.